The Best Food Shows to Binge Watch

 Chef’s Table is everything you want out of a cooking show – it’s educational, personal and touching.
 You get to find out what goes through the minds of some of the most famed chefs across the world.
 The up-close-and-personal nature of Chef’s Table oftentimes makes you believe you’re having a private conversation with the chefs at the very same table.

-The directing and videography is artistic and beautifully captures the humble intentions of each chef’s repertoire.
+The directing and videography beautifully captures the essence of each chef and their love for cooking.
 Simply a must-see.

-Takeaway: visually, an absolute feast.
-Plus, you get to know the best in the biz.
+Takeaway: a visual feast, plus, you get to know the best in the biz.

 HIGH ON THE HOG: HOW AFRICAN AMERICAN CUISINE TRANSFORMED AMERICA